War Raiders (professional wrestling)

-The Viking Raiders are an American professional wrestling tag team consisting of Erik and Ivar, and are managed by Valhalla.
-The team is currently performing in WWE on the SmackDown brand.
+The War Raiders are an American professional wrestling tag team consisting of Erik and Ivar.
+They are signed to WWE on the Raw brand, where they are former two-time World Tag Team Champions.

-Erik and Ivar were previously known as War Machine and went by the names Raymond Rowe and Hanson respectively.
-They are known for their time in New Japan Pro-Wrestling (NJPW) and Ring of Honor (ROH) under the names, where they won the IWGP Tag Team Championship and the ROH World Tag Team Championship.

-Outside of Ring of Honor, they have also worked for multiple independent promotions in the United Kingdom and United States, including Insane Championship Wrestling (ICW), Revolution Pro Wrestling (RPW), Progress Wrestling (Progress) and Pro Wrestling Guerrilla (PWG).
+Rowe and Smith were earlier known as War Machine as Rowe worked with his real name, while Smith worked as Hanson.
+They're known for working in New Japan Pro-Wrestling (NJPW) and Ring of Honor (ROH), where they won the IWGP Tag Team Championship and the ROH World Tag Team Championship.
+Outside of Ring of Honor, they have also worked for many independent promotions in the United Kingdom and United States, including Insane Championship Wrestling (ICW), Revolution Pro Wrestling (RPW), Progress Wrestling (Progress) and Pro Wrestling Guerrilla (PWG).
 War Machine have also competed in Japan for Pro Wrestling Noah (Noah).
 They signed with WWE in 2018 as War Raiders and began performing on the NXT brand where they won the NXT Tag Team Championship once.
-In April 2019, they were drafted to WWE's Raw brand under the name The Viking Experience as Erik (Rowe) and Ivar (Hanson).
-They quickly changed the team's name to The Viking Raiders and won the Raw Tag Team Championship in October of the same year.
+In April 2019, they were drafted to WWE's Raw brand, briefly under the name The Viking Experience, as Erik (Rowe) and Ivar (Hanson), before being renamed The Viking Raiders.